Arrest made after remains of missing Kentucky teen found 10 years later

 Johnson’s case went cold until March 2020, when after nearly ten years, her remains were found across state lines in Clermont County, Ohio.
 Authorities said her body was found in a wooded area near Williamsburg Township, about 30 miles east of where she was last seen.

 Investigators believe having found Johnson’s remains will finally provide answers.
 They want those questioned in the past to come forward now with the truth.
-Sanders said, “So, I think it’s only fair that the people that could have answered these questions ten years ago are now having to live with some uncertainty in their lives about whether or not the next knock they hear on the door is going to be ad detective with an arrest warrant.”
+Sanders said, “So, I think it’s only fair that the people that could have answered these questions ten years ago are now having to live with some uncertainty in their lives about whether the next knock they hear on the door is going to be a detective with an arrest warrant.”